Introduction to orbifolds: Smooth maps

-It is clear that $\widetilde{f}_1$ and $\widetilde{f}_2$ are local lifts of the same underlying map $|f|:\mathbb{R}\to|\mathcal{O}|$ and that they do not differ by an element of $\mathbb{Z}_4$.
-Some of the more technical definitions of smooth maps between orbifolds that we mentioned above take these phenomena into account by considering these distinct lifts to represent two different maps. \end{example}
+It is clear that $\widetilde{f}_1$ and $\widetilde{f}_2$ are local lifts for the same underlying map $|f|:\mathbb{R}\to|\mathcal{O}|$ and that they do not differ by an element of $\mathbb{Z}_4$.
+The more technical definitions of smooth maps between orbifolds that we mentioned above take this kind of phenomenon into account by considering these distinct lifts to represent different orbifold maps, even though they represent the same underlying map. \end{example}

 \begin{exercise} Show that the projections $\mathcal{O}_1\times\dots\times\mathcal{O}_n\to\mathcal{O}_i$ are smooth maps. \end{exercise}